Signed in as:

 WSP will not host any event or course that is non-compliant with CDC and DC guidance.

-All meetings and programs will continue in person.
 Course cancellations or postponement for activities of 10 or less is at the discretion of the program chair.

 Please keep checking here for updates

-Fundamental Concepts and Techniques of Dynamic Psychotherapy is a one year introductory psychodynamic training for recent graduates and those interested in or returning to clinical practice.
+Core Concepts and Techniques of Dynamic Psychotherapy is a one year introductory psychodynamic training for recent graduates and those interested in or returning to clinical practice.
 This program is designed to assist students in continuing their professional growth and increase their theoretical knowledge and psychotherapy skills.
 Trained therapists teach central concepts, and present and discuss relevant clinical material in addition to supervising aspects of clinical work.

 The Clinical Program on Psychotherapy Practice is a two-year certificate training program which offers an in-depth study of contemporary psychodynamic theories and their application to various models of psychotherapy.
 The Program employs both didactic and experiential approaches to learning.
 The unifying thread within curriculum is an understanding of the therapeutic relationship as a powerful force for healing.